Everything we know about WoW patch 9.1.5

 Easier access to Legion and Battle for Azeroth content

 Changes won’t just affect the current expansion, because we’re also getting changes that will help us access Battle for Azeroth content.
 Unlocking Allied Races will become a little easier, because you’ll no longer have to run dungeons to unlock any race.
+Some of the requirements to the Mecha-Done achievement have been made easier to obtain.

 You’ll also be able to solo queue for Island Expeditions, so if you missed Island Expeditions and want to charge back in and stomp them at max level — or go back to collect the plethora of pets and mounts that didn’t drop for in BFA — now you can do it without having to try to form a group.